Camp Fire (organization): Bluebirds, Blue Jays, Sparks

 Many names have been used within Camp Fire to identify different age groups.
 For many years, Camp Fire's youngest elementary school members were known as Bluebirds.

 In 1983, a club program for kindergarteners was introduced, called Sparks.
 In 1989, these two age groups were combined, and a new program level for kindergarten, first, and second graders called Starflight was created.
 The Little Stars program for pre-schoolers was added in 2005.
 The tradition of Bluebirds has been preserved as a Camp Fire mascot for all ages.

 Native American influence

 Native American culture influenced the early years of Camp Fire, serving as the inspiration for ceremonial activities and attire, camp and council names, respect for nature and the environment, and the use of symbols by many councils.
 For Camp Fire, Native American symbolism was a natural outgrowth of an appreciation for differences and cultural inclusiveness.
 The theory was that such symbolism enabled—and even encouraged—self-reflection and personal growth.

 Names

-All Camp Fire members between third and sixth grade is encouraged to choose a name that best reflects their personality and aspirations.
+All Camp Fire members between third and sixth grade are encouraged to choose a name that best reflects their personality and aspirations.
 At this time they are also encouraged to choose a symbol or "symbolgram".
 Clubs are encouraged to choose a Native American name.